BrittanyNikolic/FrontEndProject/README.md

 # FrontEndProject
-Front End application using your knowledge of JavaScript, HTML and CSS.
+Front End application using  knowledge of JavaScript, HTML and CSS